learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-ins-in-skydel/using-plugins.md

 ## How to make a plug-in available in Skydel?

-Make sure you move the plug-in in _Skydel Data Folder / Plug-ins._ At the start of Skydel a search is done in the previously mentioned folder in order to list all available plug-ins.
+Make sure you copy the plug-in \(_.so_ or _.dll_\ file) into the  _Skydel Data Folder / Plug-ins._ When Skydel is launched, it will search that folder in order to list all the available plug-ins.

 {% hint style="warning" %}
-The search is only done at the start of Skydel.
+The search is only done at the launch of Skydel.
 Creating a new configuration won't trigger a search for new plug-ins
 {% endhint %}

 ## How to instantiate a plug-in in Skydel?